Jesus in the Bible

 Now Jesus' disciples had forgotten to take [any] food [with them], and had only one loaf of bread in the boat.

-And Jesus ordered them, "Watch out!
+Jesus had been warning them, "Watch out!
 Beware of the yeast of the Pharisees and the yeast of Herod!"

 they said to one another, this is because we did not take bread: which Jesus perceiving,

-[So], He took hold of the blind man by his hand and brought him out of the village.
-When Jesus spit [and put His saliva] on his eyes [See 7:33 for a similar use of His saliva in healing] and placed His hands on him [for healing], He asked him, "Can you see anything?"
+Jesus took the blind man by the hand and led him out of the village.
+He spit into his eyes, placed his hands on him, and asked him, "Do you see anything?"

 Peter answered him, "You are the Messiah!"
 Jesus sternly ordered them not to tell anyone about him.